canjs/can-set/README.md

 The count is `2000` because there might be 2000 items represented by colors "Red" and "Blue".
 Often the real number can not be known.

+## Contributing

+To setup your dev environment:

+1. Clone and fork this repo.
+2. Run `npm install`.
+3. Open `test.html` in your browser.
+Everything should pass.
+4. Run `npm test`.
+Everything should pass.
+5. Run `npm run-script build`.
+Everything should build ok.